As many of you know, I have been following the low FODMAP diet for some time now.

 I got to put on a snazzy white smock and visit the lab (my fav part!) and learn about how the foods are tested for FODMAP levels, it turns out a lot of them are freeze dried – and also they’re cooked and prepared the way we would eat them (i.e. pasta is cooked, not tested raw, since FODMAPs are water soluble) which makes total sense but isn’t something I had considered at all.
 I also got to see a bunch of the testing equipment and find out what some of the restrictions on testing foods.
 A lot of it is secret squirrel so I couldn’t take photos in the lab area.

-The low FODMAP diet has helped me so much over the last couple of years.
+The low FODMAP diet has helped me so much over the last couple of years (with other supplements etc. too).
 Understanding a bit more about how FODMAPs affect the gut, has made reintroducing foods a lot easier for me.

 So, thank you; Monash University.
 Keep up the great work!